Frequently Answered Questions answered below:

 Who teaches the classes?

 The background of class instructors varies considerably, but they must be at least supervised by a Journeyman Beekeeper.
 For the last 3 years, Master Beekeeper Eli Ocheltree has taught all the certification courses SnoKing has offered.
-However, we anticipate that some classes in 2022 will be taught by Journeyman or Journeyman candidates under supervision.
+However, some classes in 2023 are being taught by Journeymen or Journeyman candidates under supervision of Master Beekeeper Eli Ocheltree who continues to teach some Beginner and all Apprentice and Journeyman.

 Are the classes recorded in case I miss one?